hankehly/master-the-coding-interview-data-structures-Algorithms/section_13_sorting/README.md

 # [7, 1] are the next pair.
 7 < 1 is False, so swap their places
 [2, 5, 1, 7, 4]
 ```

+### Selection Sort

+Repeatedly scan the list (like bubble sort) and each time, find the smallest item.
+Move it to first place and repeat.
+The second time around, move the smallest item to the second place, and so forth..

+Also bad time complexity $O(n^2)$, space complexity same as bubble sort $O(1)$.